sbarman/webscript_db/README.md

 The project is currently set up to use a sqlite database.
 This will work if you are simply testing out the tool, but we recommend upgrading to another database for a full installation.
+Once everything is configured, create and sync the database using the following commands, and start the server by running the last line.

     cd webscriptdb/
     python manage.py syncdb    # First time only to create DB